A new approach to color-coherent parton evolution: Momentum mapping and phase-space factorization

 We begin by describing the logic underpinning our new kinematics mapping, $\{\tilde{p}_l\}\to\{p_l\}$.
-We identify the splitter momentum, $\tilde{p}_i$, and construct a recoil momentum, $\tilde{K}$, of the overall QCD multipole.
-Its precise definition differs for initial and final state evolution, see Appendix~\ref{sec:mc_details} for details.
-The basic idea is that these two momenta define the reference frame of the splitting, as shown schematically in Fig.~\ref{fig:kinematics_ff} (left).
+We identify the splitter momentum, $\tilde{p}_i$, and define a recoil momentum, $\tilde{K}$, as the negative sum of all momenta in the radiating QCD multipole, {\it including} the momentum of the splitter (see also Appendix~\ref{sec:mc_details}).\footnote{This construction differs from the traditional choice in parton and dipole showers, where the splitter and recoil partner are disjoint.} Together, the momenta $\tilde{K}$ and $\tilde{p}_i$ define the reference frame of the splitting, as shown schematically in Fig.~\ref{fig:kinematics_ff} (left).
 The momentum of the color spectator, $\tilde{p}_k$, defines an additional direction, which provides the reference for the azimuthal angle, $\phi$.
 In the first step of the mapping, the emitter momentum is scaled by a factor $z$, and the emitted momentum, $p_j$, is constructed with transverse momentum component $\vec{k}_T$ and suitable light-cone momenta.
 The color spectator remains unchanged, $p_k=\tilde{p}_k$.
 The recoil is absorbed by the overall multipole, such that after the emission we have $K\neq\tilde{K}$, while $K^2=\tilde{K}^2$.
 In particular, the multipole after the emission acquires a transverse momentum with respect to $\tilde{K}$.
 This is shown schematically in Fig.~\ref{fig:kinematics_ff} (right).
 To compensate for both the transverse and the longitudinal recoil, the overall multipole is boosted to its original frame of reference.
 This changes all momenta and effectively distributes the recoil among them, generating changes of the order of ${\rm k}_T/\sqrt{K^2}$, which vanish in the infrared limits.
 We will make use of this fact in Sec.~\ref{sec:nll_proof}.

 A collinear safe momentum mapping requires that for any two massless collinear partons, $i$ and $j$, the momenta behave as

 In the exact limit, $\cos\theta_{ij}=0$, the splitting variable $z$ is uniquely defined and given by